Download a copy of this Fact sheet: Provisional registration: Information for health services and employers (241KB).

 Re-entry to practice program: a program of study accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC) and approved by the NMBA as preparation for nurses and midwives for re-entry to the register.
 This may be after a lapse in practice and/or removal from the register for a period exceeding the requirement in the Registration standard: Recency of practice.
 It contains both a theoretical and a clinical experience component.

 Supervised practice: a period of practice under supervision.
 It is a formal process of professional support and learning which allows a nurse and/or midwife (supervisee) to develop knowledge and competence, assume responsibility for their own practice and enhance public protection and safety.
-Supervision may be direct or indirect according to the nature of context under which the practice is being supervised.
+Supervision may be direct, indirect or remote according to the nature of context under which the practice is being supervised.
 It is the responsibility of the nurse/midwife to arrange a placement that meets the requirements of the NMBA for re-entry to practice, including that:

 Levels of supervision

-Direct supervision
+Direct